We propel choreographic works onto the world stage

 Currently, the company supports the work of its artistic director Frédérick Gravel, and of its founder, Daniel Léveillé.
-Also, DLD is currently promotes the creations of Nicolas Cantin, Ellen Furey et Malik Nashad Sharpe, Catherine Gaudet, Stéphane Gladyszewski and Étienne Lepage.
+Also, DLD is currently promotes the creations of Nicolas Cantin, Ellen Furey, Catherine Gaudet, Stéphane Gladyszewski and Étienne Lepage.
 Occasionally, the company supports other artists on specific projects, in particular this year, Alix Dufresne and Dorian Nuskind-Oder.

 A WORD FROM THE ARTISTIC DIRECTOR

 I’ve always been convinced that the contemporary dance and performing arts milieus have everything to gain from sharing and exchanging knowledge and expertise.
 The role of artistic director of DLD presented itself as a challenge that I was delighted to take on, since it is fully aligned with my artistic approach.
 The company’s values are close to my heart and I want this unique and innovative organization, which propels the arts to new heights, to continue existing, growing and helping artists reach their full potential.

 The experience I’ve gained over the past 15 years in creating and presenting my repertoire will help me in my new role as artistic director.
 It will also allow me to reflect on how to develop my activities and those of our talented creators, as well as the performing arts in general, in a sustainable way.

 I see this association as a confirmation of our mutual trust.
 The company believes in my artistic work and I believe in the company’s mission.
 We agree on the organization’s goals.
 I have no doubt that we will help each other move forward.